Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/effects/effect/vhs.md

 ---
 # VHS Effect

-The **VHS** effect can add an oldschool retro effect to your image.
-It consists of several components: a scrolling distortion line, a noise overlay, random artifacts and chromatic abberation.
+The **VHS** effect can add an old-school retro effect to your image.
+It consists of several components: a scrolling distortion line, a noise overlay, random artifacts and chromatic aberration.
 The distortion line will shift the image from side to side and scroll from top to bottom by default.
 The noise overlay will add a faint random pattern over the entire image in combination with small, thin artifacts that randomly appear.
-Chromatic abberation will separate the colors of the image diagonally.
+Chromatic aberration will separate the colors of the image diagonally.

 ![VHS](/img/effects/VHS.gif)